stackus/goht/README.md

   %button.fizz{class:"foo bar baz"} Click me
   %button.foo{class:#{myStrClasses, myBoolClasses}} Click me
 ```
-All sources of classes will be combined and deduplicated into a single class attribute.
+All sources of classes will be combined into a single class attribute in the order GoHT receives them.

 ### Object References
 **Haml Only**